 While their families may not have a coat of arms, most students are familiar with this form of heraldry, especially if they love stories about knights and princesses.
 Ask students to demonstrate their understanding of the traits of a character by creating a coat of arms that reflects the character’s personality, passions, strengths, and experiences.

 A graphic organizer, like a cluster, is a great way to help students identify and record the key character traits they want to symbolize on their character coat of arms.
-Students can use the Coat of Arms activity in their Wixie templates and add color and symbols to show a character's traits and experiences.
+Students can use the Coat of Arms template in Wixie and add color and symbols to show a character's traits and experiences.
 Students can cite text directly and add a motto in the space beneath the shield.

 3. Build a scrapbook for a character